-Following the six-month initial notice period, LBS must collate and evaluate all the information and make a report recommending that either a penalty is issued, or the initial notice is lifted.
-In doing this it will be supported by TCOE and ESM.
+Following the six-month initial notice period, the LB Tobacco Anti Smuggling Compliance Manager must collate and evaluate all the information and make a report recommending that either a penalty is issued, or not.
+In doing this they will be supported by Tobacco Policy.

 The report must include the following:

 - any available evidence relating to the perceived failure;